Restaurants

 Denver has one of the top airports in the country for dining, largely due to DIA’s relatively recent prioritization of partnering with local restaurant brands.
 It all started with Root Down, which has been wildly successful since its airport debut over a decade ago.
 In 2024, DIA launched 29 new concessionaires, including familiar names such as El Chingon Bistro, Mizu Sushi Izakaya and Bar Dough.

-This year, additions have included Tocabe, D Bar, The Bagel Deli and speakeasy-inspired cocktail lounge Williams & Graham, with more to come.
-But one “coming soon” sign stands out among the local names: Taco Bell Cantina.
+Last year, additions included Tocabe, D Bar, The Bagel Deli and speakeasy-inspired cocktail lounge Williams & Graham.
+But one “coming soon” sign stood out among the local names: Taco Bell Cantina.

 frozen drink machines inside a taco bell cantina